Neutron Skin from Conserved Charge Measurements at Collider Experiments

-We evaluate the double ratio observable using state-of-the-art (3+1)D event-by-event hydrodynamic simulations of \plead{} collisions at $\snn = 5.02$~TeV, corresponding to the LHC collider mode-and at $\snn = 72$~GeV—relevant to the System for Measuring Overlap With Gas (SMOG2) fixed-target program at LHCb ($^{208}$Pb on hydrogen).
-These simulations employ the \textsc{iEBE-MUSIC} framework.
+We evaluate the double ratio observable using state-of-the-art (3+1)D event-by-event hydrodynamic simulations of \plead{} collisions at $\snn = 5.02$~TeV, corresponding to the LHC collider mode - and at $\snn = 72$~GeV, relevant to the System for Measuring Overlap With Gas 2 (SMOG2) fixed-target program at LHCb ($^{208}$Pb on hydrogen).
+These simulations employ the i\textsc{EBE-MUSIC} framework~\cite{Pihan:2024lxw, pihan_2025_17193964}.
 We construct the initial energy density and conserved charge distributions using the \textsc{3D-Glauber} model, which builds on the Monte Carlo Glauber approach to construct the geometry in the transverse plane and computes a longitudinal structure through decelerating strings formed between wounded nucleons~\cite{Shen:2017bsr, Shen:2022oyg}.

 To describe the nuclear density profiles and account for the neutron skin, we apply an isospin-dependent Woods–Saxon parametrization to sample the nucleon positions inside the colliding nuclei.
 The proton and neutron density distributions are defined as